 Inspired by~\cite{zhang2020gnnguard,jiang2019semi,chen2020iterative}, we implement an effective graph augmentation model based on a multi-head similarity function:

 where $\mathbf{w}_q$ is a trainable parameter that weighted the node feature dimension, and $m$ is the number of heads.
 Compared to the Jaccard similarity, this multi-head similarity function is supposed to capture a more comprehensive pattern because different weights correspond to a different similarity function.
 This augmentation model is also suitable for inductive settings and follows a similar training procedure with the loss function in Eq.~\eqref{eqn:loss_fae} (substituting $F_{u,v}$ by $S_{u,v}$).
-Once trained, the multi-head similarity matrix $\mathbf{S}$ is precomputed for the testing graph.
-The augmented adjacency matrix $\mathbf{A}'$ is obtained by pruning edges with $S_{u,v} \leq \tau$ and adding edges where $S_{u,v} > \xi$: